The Ebb and Flow of the Fine Water IndustryVEEN Scene 012

 Ganesh Iyer, India’s first certified water sommelier and director of operations for India at VEEN Waters, explains that “the elementary source for any water still remains rain water.”
 There is a difference though between artisanal water, well water, spring water or even iceberg water, mostly related to the terroir, the level of TDS (total dissolved solids), the pH level and the virginity of the water.
 “Solids” refers to minerals like calcium, magnesium and potassium – which give water its flavor.

 At the crown of the fine water industry is spring water.
-Through gentle bottling directly at the chosen spring, Reise believes “the experience of drinking bottled fine water should be as close as possible to the experience of drinking at the source.”
+Through gentle bottling directly at the chosen spring, Riese believes “the experience of drinking bottled fine water should be as close as possible to the experience of drinking at the source.”
 Natural iceberg water has its share in the fine water industry too, but well water as well as tap water – including its purified version – are off the table.
-“Purified water comes from a municipal source, so it’s just highly processed tap water,” explains Reise.
+“Purified water comes from a municipal source, so it’s just highly processed tap water,” explains Riese.
 “I would never buy it because I want to taste and discover nature and terroir in my water glass, not a highly processed beverage.”

 Mascha noticed fine water’s large flavor spectrum after he began to dabble in taste testing.
 “Suddenly terms like ‘focused and short,’ ‘broad and lingering,’ ‘substantial’ or ‘light’ seemed appropriate,” he reflects.